Harika-SVL/Terraform/notes.md

   [ Refer here : https://developer.hashicorp.com/terraform/language/settings/backends/configuration ]

-* There are two types of backends
+* There are two types of backends :
-  * local-backend:
-    * This is default backend
+  * local-backend : This is default backend
   * remote-backend
 * For available backends

   [ Refer here : https://developer.hashicorp.com/terraform/language/settings/backends/configuration#available-backends ]

 * As common state for terraform for multiple users will have concurrency problem, Terraform backends need locking and unlocking
-* S3 bucket can be used as terraform backend, S3 buckend doesnot support locking, if you need locking add dynamo db details
+* S3 bucket can be used as terraform backend, S3 backend doesnot support locking, if you need locking add dynamo db details

 ### Remote Backends with S3